Sperryville, Virginia: Attractions

 Sperryville continued as a small rural town with modest amenities until the opening of Skyline Drive in the late 1930s.
 The area became saturated with gasoline stations, roadside businesses, lunch rooms, restaurants, and motels.
 Modern Sperryville continues to cater to tourists and locals alike, but has reinvented itself with chic restaurants, bars, artisan shops, artist studios, bed and breakfast accommodations, and antique stores.
 The village and its environs also have wineries, a brewery, a distillery, and a 9-hole golf course.
 Roadside stands have given way to family farm and community-supported agricultural markets.
 Many homes and the schoolhouse have been repurposed into commercial ventures.
 The annual Sperryfest celebrates the vibrant community.

 The village is located at the foothills of the Blue Ridge mountains and, via U.S. Route 211, provides access to the Thornton Gap entrance of Shenandoah National Park and Skyline Drive.
 Popular nearby hiking trails in the Park include the Buck Hollow/Buck Ridge trail, Thornton River trail, White Oak Canyon, and Old Rag Mountain.

-Pen Druid is a brewery offering beer, wine, and cider.
-Washingtonian magazine said, “The Carney brothers opened the Pen Druid brewery in August 2015.
-In the years since, they’ve built a reputation for their low-intervention, terroir-driven method of brewing—the same processes in the natural wine craze—to make beer ‘that tastes like it’s from a place,’ Van says.
-Taking cues from traditional German and Czech breweries, the Carney brothers use wood-fired kettles and a mix of wild and open fermentation with native yeasts to age brews up to three years.”